Chaos-19/Acode-Clone-repository/README.md

 ## Usage

 1. To clone a Git repository, open Acode and go to File > Clone Git Repository.
-2. Enter the URL of the repository you want to clone and click the Clone button.
+2. Enter the URL of the repository you want to clone and click ok.
 3. If the repository is private, you will be prompted to enter your credentials.
 4. Once the repository has been cloned, it will appear in the Workspace pane.
 You can then open the repository by double-clicking on it.